Get News & Updates Directly To Your Inbox

-Gum disease is the leading reason for tooth loss in people over age 35, according to the American Academy of Periodontology.
+Gum disease is the leading cause for tooth loss, according to the Centers for Disease Control and Prevention.
 Smoking is the main reason in more than half of all cases in adults.

 Watch for these symptoms:

 Schedule an appointment with your dentist to talk about gum disease.
-Together you can decide on the best approach in caring for your teeth and gums.
+Together you can choose the best approach to care for your teeth and gums.